TommasoSorgente/PanelLib/README.md

 1. **Prepare your data**: Place your LiDAR point cloud and building footprints in the `data/` directory

-2. **Run the preprocessing pipeline**: Phis has to be launched only once.
+2. **Run the preprocessing pipeline**: This has to be launched only once.
    ```bash
    ./scripts/run_partitioning.sh
    ./scripts/run_extraction.sh